Best Mid-Size SUVs in Canada: Our 10 Top Picks

 Photo: Toyota

 Who is this for?
-Families looking for a sensible, reliable, and fuel-efficient SUV that maintains a fantastic market value.
+Families in search of a sensible, reliable SUV with excellent fuel efficiency that also maintains a fantastic market value.

 Here’s the entire lineup - Toyota’s SUV Lineup: All 8 Models Previewed